jrhazlett/compiler_scripts_wasm/README.md

 ## Updates

+### 03/02/2023 3rd update

+- Put file removal code in a protective wrapper which will end the app if it receives a path outside the home directory (this is unnecessary, but a little safer 'practice'-wise)

 ### 03/02/2023 2nd update

 - Package naming now replaces all '_' with '-'; in the earlier version it only did the first occurrence